 What do you really do at work?

-At Global Management Partners (GMP) I draft agendas, keep membership engaged, make coffee, drink coffee, grade exams, unjam the printer and the list goes on.
-Basically GMP gives me the opportunity to do a little bit of everything
+At Global Management Partners (GMP) I draft agendas, build webpages, design society materials, engage membership, make coffee, drink coffee, grade exams, unjam the printer, and the list goes on.
+Basically GMP gives me the opportunity to do a little bit of everything.

 Describe your Perfect Day.

 Waking up without the help of an alarm clock and heading out for a stroll with my pup in the cool morning.
 Then getting a strong cup of coffee and a calorie heavy brunch before heading out into the world to engage in some randomness, live music, and a pint.